Pneumanifest/AccelFlasher/README.md

 # AccelFlasher
-## This is a work in progress, but it's working as expected so far.
 ## Make a backup of your .cfg files just in case.
 Its smart to have a backup anyway, so just do it.

 ### What is this?